gsvamsikrishna/python-kafka-microservices/README.md

 (msvc_status) INFO 21:01:12.902 - Order 'b32ad' status updated: Your pizza was delivered (400)
 ```

-11. The flow is completed and, hopefully, we now have a happy customer for getting a delicious and nutricious pizza in such fast manner.
+11. The flow is completed and, hopefully, we now have a happy customer for getting a delicious and nutritious pizza in such fast manner.
 The webapp, if on the order status page (in this case http://127.0.0.1:8000/orders/b32ad) will display in real time the status of the pizza, all of that thanks to the CQRS pattern.
 In a real life scenario that could be easily achieved by using frameworks such as ReactJS, however in this project it is used JQuery/AJAX async calls to accomplish that:
 ![image](static/images/docs/webapp_order_delivered.png)